katanaml/katana-skipper/README.md

-# Katana ML Orchestrator
+# Katana ML Skipper
-This is a simple and flexible ML orchestrator.
+This is a simple and flexible ML workflow engine.
 It helps to orchestrate events across a set of microservices and create executable flow to handle requests.
-Orchestrator is designed to be configurable with any microservises.
+Engine is designed to be configurable with any microservises.
 Enjoy!

 ## Author